matthe815/My-Interface/README.md

 ```js
 inter.prompt()
 ```

-Note: inter.getQuestion(isForced) has been changed to inter.prompt() in version 0.0.3, getQuestion will still work for a little while however.

-"true" meaning the command will be forced, regardless if the system is active or not.

-Note: This no longer applies in version 0.0.3, it will always activate when called.

 Version 0.0.3 has introduced the ability to change the prompt text, and added arguments that are passed along in an array.
 You can change the prompt text by doing: